sky-uk/mite/docs/components.rst

 -------------------

-The prometheus exporter provides a http metrics endpoint for the `prometheus`_ time series database to scrape, pulling metrics from the stats components.
+The prometheus exporter provides a http metrics endpoint for the :ref:`prometheus <prometheus-doc>` time series database to scrape, pulling metrics from the stats components.
 In our case, the stats components will output on its default socket and the exporter is configured to read from there by default.

 .. code-block:: sh